Why seek the help of a tutor?

 4. … and allow him to reconnect with learning

-While French schools, English schools, or other international ones have the obligation to follow a specific program, subjects of study offered by the tutor are far more varied and personalized.
+While French schools, English schools, or other international ones must follow a specific program, subjects of study offered by the tutor are far more varied and personalized.

 A child faced with academic issues may reject the whole learning process in itself.
-By identifying their interests, by using appropriate examples that speak to students, and by focusing on their strengths rather than their weaknesses, tutors defuse apprehension, and re-create a connection between the student and his thirst for knowledge.
+By identifying their interests, using appropriate examples that speak to students, and focusing on their strengths rather than their weaknesses, tutors defuse apprehension and re-create a connection between the student and his thirst for knowledge.

-Everything becomes a pretext to be studied and analyzied : sports, music, cinema, video games and many more.
-Again, we teach your child the pleasure to discover new things and to see his passions from a different angle.
-We use their strengths and interests to develop its potential.
+Everything becomes a pretext to be studied and analyzed: sports, music, cinema, video games, and many more.
+Again, we teach your child the pleasure to discover new things and seeing his passions from a different angle.
+We use their strengths and interests to develop their potential.

 5. Re-create coherence between subjects

 The tutor is in contact with most of the subjects taught in schools: English, History and Geography, Mathematics, Science, etc.

 So, he can pass more easily than other teachers from one subject to another, building bridges between them, and thus, can consider learning as a whole in his approach, and not just as the addition of opposing subjects, to have a complete student.